schabiyo/AzureOSSDemos/README.md

 # AzureOSSDemos : A series of demos showcasing OSS on Azure

 Concourse is used as Pipeline to automate the deployment of the demos.
 If you are not familir with Concourse (http://concourse.ci), do not worry, the actual demo scripts has no dependency with concource and can be ran using your favorite CICD pipeline tool.
-These demo are based on the Skylab project by Microsoft that can be found here: https://blogs.technet.microsoft.com/msuspartner/2017/04/13/open-source-partners-open-source-demos-microsoft-azure/
+Some parts of these demos are based on the Skylab project by Microsoft that can be found here: https://blogs.technet.microsoft.com/msuspartner/2017/04/13/open-source-partners-open-source-demos-microsoft-azure/

 Follow the instruction on that page for a manual deployment.